Table of Contents

 Sensor type: Similarly, the higher the crop factor the narrower the field of view and the higher the magnification.
 So bigger crop factor means a narrow field of view and higher magnification.

-So in simple words, if you are doing landscape astrophotography and capturing the moon, milky way, auroras, and other large-size celestial bodies that require large views like the andromeda galaxy, large clusters like Pleiades and Perseus then full-frame cameras are the preferred choice.
+So, in simple words, if you are doing landscape astrophotography and capturing the moon, Milky Way, auroras, and other large-size celestial bodies that require large views like the Andromeda galaxy, large clusters like Pleiades and Perseus then full-frame cameras are the preferred choice.
 But if you are more interested in smaller celestial objects like shooting distant galaxies, globular clusters, and planetary nebulae and want to use your camera with an astrophotography telescope and long zoom lenses or on a tracker then the APS-C sensor will give you better results and allow you to zoom in on those objects for better magnification.

 Dynamic range